alukosdev/ccsp/reference/glossary.md

 Any data left over after sanitization and disposal methods have been attempted.
 ==- Data Replication
 The process of copying data from one location to another.
 The system works to keep up-to-date copies of its data in the event of a disaster.
+==- Data Science as a Service (DSaaS)
+Involves an outside company providing advanced analytics applications (gathered using data science) to corporate clients for their business use.
 ==- Database Activity Monitoring (DAM)
 Captures and records, at a minimum, all SQL activity in real time or near real time, including database administrator activity, across multiple database platforms; and can generate alerts on policy violations.